 ECONOMICS-Required: Economics 45, 46, second year of a foreign language.
-Recommended: Psychology 41, 43 or 62.
+Recommended: Psychology 41, Political Science 41, and Sociology 41.

 HISTORY-Recommended: History 41, 42, 45, 46, second year of a foreign language (French, German, or Latin).

 POLITICAL SCIENCE-Required: Political Science 41 and 3 other hours of Political Science, second year of a foreign language.
 Recommended: 6 hours of Economics, History or Sociology.